 As more and more people become vaccinated and America “reopens”, I’m hearing a lot of economists speak optimistically, painting a rosy picture of the growth we’re likely to see as the recovery unfolds.
+Did you support the local businesses?
 I can’t help but want to take pause and ask one simple question.

 What happened to all the people whose businesses were closed down due to the pandemic?